Dervish movement (Somali): Movement

 The Dervish movement temporarily created a Somali "proto-state", according to Markus Hoehne.
 It was a mobile state with fluid boundaries and fluctuating population given the guerrilla style militant approach of Dervishes and their practice of retreating to sparsely inhabited hinterland whenever the colonial forces with superior firearms overwhelmed them.
 At the head of this state was the Sufi leader Hasan with the power of final decision.
 Hasan surrounded himself with a group of commanders for the militant operations supported by the khusuusi or the Dervish council.
 Islamic judges settled disputes and enforced the Islamic law in this Dervish state.
 According to Robert Hess, two of Hasan's chief advisors were Sultan Nur – previously Habr Yunis chief, and Haji Sudi Shabeel also known as Ahmad Warsama from Adan Madoba Habr Je'lo who was fluent in English.

-The constituent clans of the Dervish during the formative years belonged to sections of the Ogaden and Dhulbahante.
-Habr Je'lo and Habr Yunis clans:He acquired some notoriety by seditious preaching in Berbera in 1895, after which he returned to his tariga in Kob Faradod, in the Dolbahanta.
-Here he gradually acquired influence by stopping inter-tribal warfare, and eventually started a religious movement in which the Rer Ibrahim (Mukahil Ogaden), Ba Hawadle (Miyirwalal Ogaden) and the Ali Gheri (Dolbahanta) were the first to join.
-His emissaries also soon succeeded in winning over the Adan Madoba, notable among whom was Haji Sudi, his trusted lieutenant, and the Ahmed Farih and Rer Yusuf, all Habr Toljaala, and the Musa Ismail of the Eastern Habr Yunis, Habr Gerhajis, with Sultan Nur.Between 1900 and 1913, they operated from temporary local centers such as Aynabo in Somaliland and Illig in Puntland (then part of Italian Somaliland).
+Between 1900 and 1913, they operated from temporary local centers such as Aynabo in Somaliland and Illig in Puntland (then part of Italian Somaliland).
 Neville Lyttelton's War Office, and General Egerton described the Nugaal as the "base of operations" against Dervishes.

 Dervish Khususi, Haji Sudi on the left with his brother in-law Duale Idres.
 Aden, 1892.

 The Dervishes wore white turban and its army utilized horses for movement.
 They assassinated opposing clan leaders.
 Dervish soldiers used the dhaanto and geeraar traditional dance-song to raise their esprit de corps and sometimes sang it on horseback.
 Hasan commanded the Dervish movement soldiers in a martial manner, ensuring that they were religiously committed, powered up for warfare and men of character sworn with an oath of allegiance.
 To ensure unity among his troops, instead of letting them identify themselves by their different tribes, he made them identify themselves uniformly as Dervish.
 The movement obtained firearms from Sultan Boqor Osman Mahmud of Majerteen Sultanate, as well as the Ottoman Empire and Sudan.
 In addition, the Dervishes also obtained significant armaments' from the Adan Madoba section of the Habr Je'lo clan where, according to the contemporary source Official History of the Operations in Somaliland: "Of the former the Adan Madoba were not only responsible for supplying him Abdullah Hassan with arms, but also assisted him on all his raids."